SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/6-giftcard.md

 Enter the card number and PIN, then click **Apply**.
 If the gift card is valid, it is applied to the cart, a success message is displayed, and the cart total is updated to reflect the applied gift card balance.

-### Removing Gift Cards
+### Remove Gift Cards

 The `OpfGiftCardAppliedComponent` lists applied cards with remove buttons.
-Clicking remove calls `OpfGiftCardFacade.removeGiftCard(giftCardId)` and reloads the cart.
+Removing a card calls `OpfGiftCardFacade.removeGiftCard(giftCardId)` and reloads the cart.

 ## Component Reference